-To clean your cutting mats, simply spray the mat with the Totally Awesome cleaner and let it sit for a few minutes.
+How to clean a Cricut cutting mat is very easy – simply spray the mat with the Totally Awesome cleaner and let it sit for a few minutes.

 Once it’s sat for a minute or two, scrape the mat with your tool, starting at the top and working your way down, scraping in the same direction.
 I had an old scraper tool that I used but you could also use an old credit card or something like that.

 Use the paper towel to wipe off the scraper as you go if it’s nasty like mine was below…yuck.
 Once you’ve scraped the entire mat, again use paper towels to wipe off the scrapings and any extra wet spots.